Group Size: Maximum 18 passengers

 Day 1 – Johannesburg

-On arrival in Johannesburg at OR Tambo International Airport, you’ll be met by your representative and transferred to your hotel.
+On arrival at Johannesburg Airport you will be met by a representative and transferred to your hotel.
 Johannesburg is the largest and most populous city in South Africa.
 It is also the source of a large-scale gold and diamond trade, due to its location on the mineral-rich Witwatersrand range of hills.
-The remainder of the day is at leisure & unescorted.
+The remainder of the day is at leisure and unescorted.